jhpyle/docassemble/_docs/functions.md

 differently if they begin with `http:`/`https:` or `?`: links that begin with `http` will open in another tab.

+The keyword argument `style` is also special: set this to `'short'` if you want the URL to begin with `/run` instead of `/interview`.
+This will use `/run/shortcutname` format if the interview is listed in [`dispatch`], and otherwise will use `/run/packagename/filename` format.
+In the absence of a `style` argument, the URL returned by `interview_url()` in the context of the web application will use the style of the URL that is in the location bar of the web browser.
+If the URL in the location bar is `/run/packagename/filename`, the URL returned by `interview_url()` will be `/run/packagename/filename`.
+However, if `interview_url()` is called by a background process or a call to the API, `interview_url()` will return `/interview?i=docassemble.packagename:data/questions/filename.yml` by default, unless a `style` is specified.

 There are security risks with URLs created using `interview_url()`.
 The URLs contain a `session` key, and if `multi_user` is `True`, anyone with that `session` key can access the interview session.
 If